Romy London

 • 📖 Recipe Card

-• A healthier alternative to traditional pork belly
+• Easy plant-based alternative to traditional pork belly

 🌱 Ingredients & Notes